matrix-org/matrix-spec-proposals/proposals/2730-verifiable-forwarded-events.md

 * `prev_state`, may be present as an empty array even in non-state events
 * `event_id`, only in v1 and v2 rooms

-Additionally, the server SHOULD include its own `unsigned` object in the `m.forwarded` data that contains the `displayname` and `avatar_url` of the sender.
+Additionally, when generating `m.forwarded` objects, the server SHOULD include its own `unsigned` object in the `m.forwarded` data that contains the `displayname` and `avatar_url` of the sender.

 If the resulting event is too large, the request is rejected with a standard error response using the code `M_TOO_LARGE`.
 Before rejecting the request,